-- Five years of experience in senior-level major gift fundraising with a proven track record involving face-to-face cultivation, solicitation and relationship management.
-Experience in higher education fundraising desirable. - Excellent relationship builder with exceptional interpersonal and communication, networking, and negotiating skills.
-Demonstrated ability to interact comfortably and professionally with a wide range of internal and external constituents such as staff, volunteers, donors, and alumni. - Experience working with and motivating senior level leaders, volunteers, and board members is essential. - Superior written communication and proposal writing skills with attention to detail. - Effective project management, organizational, and analytical skills with ability to independently monitor and meet goals that align with department business plans. - Capacity to exercise sound judgment and discretion and maintain confidentiality. - Proven capacity to take initiative, be proactive, and meet deadlines. - Excellent problem solving skills.

-- Demonstrated computer skills in Microsoft Suite including Word, Excel, PowerPoint, MS-Access, Publisher. - Experience with Raiser's Edge software to support fundraising efforts and tracking of moves management and strong prospect research skills.
+- Five years of experience in fundraising with a proven track record involving face-to-face cultivation, solicitation and relationship management. - Excellent relationship builder with exceptional interpersonal and communication, networking, and negotiating skills.
+Demonstrated ability to interact comfortably and professionally with a wide range of internal and external constituents such as staff, volunteers, donors, and Business contacts. - Superior written communication and proposal writing skills with attention to detail. - Effective project management, organizational, and analytical skills with ability to independently monitor and meet goals that align with business plans. - Capacity to exercise sound judgment and discretion and maintain confidentiality. - Proven capacity to take initiative, be proactive, and meet deadlines. - Excellent problem-solving skills. - Demonstrated computer skills in Microsoft Suite including Word, Excel, PowerPoint, MS-Access, Publisher. - Experience with Raiser's Edge software to support fundraising efforts and tracking of moves management and strong prospect research skills.